MZMMSEC/AIGFD_EXIF/README.md

 --name [project_name]
 ```

+## 📜 License
+This project is released for **academic and research purposes only**, and is released under the [CC BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/) license.

 ## Citation
 If you find this repository useful in your research, please consider citing the following paper: